gvwilson/thirdbit/src/fiction/santas/index.md

 the captain said evenly.

 "Ha.
 Ha.
 Ha."
-The Elfabot and the robots around it laughed in unison, which instantly won first place for "creepiest thing that had happened to Finner recently".
+Elfabot and the robots around it laughed in unison, which instantly won first place for "creepiest thing that had happened to Finner recently".
 He swallowed,
 glanced at Captain Abacus,